-Disability Verification Form-a yellow form that the special populations coordinator may require you to give to a psychiatrist/psychologist or diagnosing physician to complete and send back for documentation of disabilities.
+Disability Verification Form-a yellow form that the student access coordinator may require you to give to a psychiatrist/psychologist or diagnosing physician to complete and send back for documentation of disabilities.

-Release of Information form-a pink form that the special populations coordinator will read and check off the appropriate boxes on for student release of information at the time of intake with the special populations coordinator.
+Release of Information form-a pink form that the student access coordinator will read and check off the appropriate boxes for student release of information at the time of intake with the student access coordinator.

-IEP(Individualized Education Plan or 504 Plan)- paperwork that may be requested of the student by the special populations coordinator, if he/she had an IEP or 504 plan in high school.
+IEP(Individualized Education Plan or 504 Plan)- paperwork that may be requested of the student by the student access coordinator, if he/she had an IEP or 504 plan in high school.
 The required testing results and documentation are usually attached.

 1300 Fifth Street, Wenatchee, WA 98801 Phone: (509) 682-6800